AnPay/Templates/Stories/Situations.md

 As a result, we reduced the total quantization time drastically to around 3 hours, while maintaining accuracy comparable to the FP32 baseline.

+## Story 10

+“I worked on optimizing model loading time in our ML pipeline during conversion from frameworks like ONNX and TensorFlow to our internal SNF format.

+Earlier, we were using Protocol Buffers for serialization, which requires sequential parsing.
+I identified this as a bottleneck in model loading latency.

+To address this, I integrated FlatBuffers, which supports zero-copy deserialization and direct access to nested data structures without full parsing.

+By replacing ProtoBuffers with FlatBuffers in the conversion pipeline, we eliminated unnecessary parsing overhead and enabled faster data access.

+As a result, we achieved around a 30% reduction in model loading time, improving overall inference startup latency.”
 # PRACTICE TIPS
 🎯  Record yourself on your phone answering each story.
 Watch it back once.
 You'll immediately know what to fix.
 ⏱️  Time yourself.
 Each story should be 2–3 minutes max.
 If you're going over, cut the Situation down.